Skip to content

 2. How reputable they are.

-The same applies to employees who have a certain level of access: you should vet them beforehand, train them on malicious attacks, and oversee their behavior.
+The same applies to employees who have a certain level of access: you should vet them beforehand, train them on malicious attacks, and oversee their behaviour.

 The adage trust but verify holds.